All SFA and SSFA worldwide is now charged according to the CAAS system. See defencehomes.mod.gov.uk/caas-system.

 I have been without hot water/heating/ water/sewerage for more than 7 days, can I get a TDG?

-Yes – a permanent or intermittent failure lasting for between 7 and 93 days will receive a 2 band CAAS reduction however, if adequate alternative provision has been made (heaters, water etc), a full 2 band reduction will not be awarded.
+It is possible – a permanent or intermittent failure lasting for between 7 and 93 days may receive up to a two band CAAS reduction however, if adequate alternative provision has been made (heaters, water etc), a full two band reduction will not be awarded.

-I had no hot water and no emersion and was put into a hotel – can I still get a TDG?
+I had no hot water and no immersion and was put into a hotel – can I still get a TDG?

 No.